studiorxch/home/_posts/2025-08-17-asphalt-runway.md

 This project sharpened into our most cut-heavy loop to date.
 The original draft stretched 3–4 minutes, but trimming it down to a tight 32-bar cycle brought the energy into focus.
 Every splice hits like a flash, every flash like a step down the runway.

-## Ashphalt Runway is built on that tension: ruin imagery stitched to glitch rhythm, vintage grit riding against electronic pulse.
+## Asphalt Runway is built on that tension: ruin imagery stitched to glitch rhythm, vintage grit riding against electronic pulse.
 The loop is deliberate — one minute made to replay endlessly, a reel meant to live forever in the scroll — and in memory.

 ## File It Under